lawrennd/old_talks/_data-science/includes/access-assess-address.md

 \editme

-\subsection{The Three Esses Framework}
+\subsection{The Fynesse Framework}

 \slides{* Access
 * Assess
 * Address}
-\notes{Here we present a framework for thinking about data science that has three words that are meant to highlight three distinct types of data science activity that occur within a data science project: we call them access, assess and address.}
+\notes{Here we present a new framework for thinking about data science.
+The Fynesse framework splits the activities of the data scientist into three aspects, each aspect is repressented by a one of three words that highlight different activities that occur within a data science project: we call them access, assess and address.}

+\notes{Before going deeper into the framework, we will contextualise by looking at some other formalisations of the data analysis pipeline.}

 \newslide{CRISP-DM}

 \figure{\includepng{\diagramsDir/data-science/1022px-CRISP-DM_Process_Diagram}{50%}}{The CRISP Data Mining Process diagram.}{crisp-dm-diagram}

 \notes{There are formal processes designed for, e.g., data mining, but they are not always appropriate for operational science or continuous deployment.
 One is the CRISP-DM @Chapman-step00 process, which does a nice job of capturing the cyclic nature of these processes, but fails to capture the need to build resources that answer questions in real time that occurs in operational science and continuous deployment.}

+\define{\terms}{'data mining', 'data science'}
+\define{\initials}{dm-ds}

+\include{_data-science/includes/gartner-hype-cycle-base.md}

+\notes{We note that the term *data mining* is falling somewhat out of favour, and the CRISP-DM data mining process also feels somewhat dated.
+In particular software engineering has moved on a great deal since it was defined, with modern software engineering more focussed on service oriented architectures.
+Software design has a pervasive effect on our ability to do data science.}

+\notes{When thinking about the data science process it is important to consider the *software architectures* that are used in large scale decision making systems, and understand what it is that they are bring to help solve these problems.}

 \notes{A more modern view from the O'Reilly book *Doing Data Science* frames the problem as shown in Figure \ref{data-science-process-oneil}.}